einarmo/opcua/docs/async_client.md

 In order to produce a deadlock, you _must_ hold two forms of synchronization mechanisms at the same time.
 The simplest way to make deadlock-free code is to forbid this, which is often easier said than done.
 The code as is did avoid deadlocks for the most part, but _await points are synchronization_.
 By allowing locks to be held accross await points, channel uses, or thread joins, there is an implicit risk of deadlocks.

 This rewrite does still use locks, it is largely unavoidable.
-Some more could have been removed, but that would have required rewriting the server as well.
+More locks could have been removed, but that would have required rewriting the server as well.
 It does, however, attempt to replace locks in a few ways.

  - Assign clearer ownership of components.
 For example, the transport layer now owns the message buffer.
  - Use more specialized synchronization mechanisms.
 The `Handle` implementation now uses atomics, as does the `DepthGauge`.
 A few types have been swapped for `ArcSwap`, which while still a form of locking, is less intrusive than an `RwLock` or `Mutex` for things that are written rarely, read from often, and never mutated except for being replaced, like channel and session IDs.

-There is still a lot more to do here, but this is a decent start.
+There is still a lot more to do here, but this is hopefully a decent start.

 ### Weight